 This course focuses on basic transistor theory and applies it to amplifiers, amplifier classes, amplifier configurations, operational amplifiers, and oscillators.
 Students learn transistor theory and transistor types, including BJT, FET, UJT, and IGBT, as well as decibel conversions, gain calculations, and amplifier construction.
 Students will also troubleshoot analog transistor circuits utilizing common test equipment.
 Towards the end of the course, students will be given a "Benchmark Lab" - a culmination of what was presented in the ELT1003 class.
 The grade for this lab will count as one-half of the course lab grade.
-Upon successful completion of this course, students should understand the basic concepts of transistors and amplifiers and be able to troubleshoot transistor circuits.
+Upon successful completion of this course, students are expected to understand the basic concepts of transistors and amplifiers and be able to troubleshoot transistor circuits.
+Prerequisites: ELT1001, ELT1002 (62.5 Hours Didactic, 61 Hours lab)

-ELT1004 - Digital and Microcontroller Technology | 4 Semester Credit Hours (62.5 Hours Didactic, 61 Hours Lab)
+ELT1004 - Digital and Microcontroller Technology | 4 Semester Credit Hours